initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: initKmix Algorithm

-In both the cases, the time complexity is linear with respect to the number of data points.
-In the experiment, both ensemble algorithms are run and the better clustering results is selected.
-As both the ensemble algorithms are linear with respect to the number of data points, the total complexity of the clustering algorithm will remain linear with respect to number of data points.
+In both the cases, the time complexity is linear to the number of data points.
+In the experiment, both ensemble algorithms are run and the clustering results with better normalized mutual information is selected.
+As both the ensemble algorithms are linear to the number of data points, the total complexity of the clustering algorithm will remain linear to the number of data points.